Dudley C. Haskell: Post-Civil War years

 He left the army and entered Williston’s Seminary in Easthampton, Massachusetts, in 1863 for further education.
 He graduated from Yale College in 1865, when he was 23.

 Afterward, he returned to Lawrence, Kansas, where he engaged in the shoe business from 1865 to 1867.
 He entered politics with the Republican Party and was a member of the Kansas House of Representatives in 1872, 1875 and 1876, serving as Speaker of the House in 1876.

 In 1876 Haskell was elected a Republican from Kansas's 2nd congressional district to the United States House of Representatives, serving from 1877 until his death in Washington, D.C., on December 16, 1883.
 There, he served as chairman of the Committee on Indian Affairs from 1881 to 1883.
 He believed in education for Native American children and supported legislation to authorize construction of three off-reservation Indian boarding schools, to be located in Nebraska, Kansas, and Indian Territory.
 He gained location of the Kansas school in his hometown of Lawrence.
 It opened with 22 elementary school students but soon grew.
 It was named Haskell Institute in his honor four years after his death.

 His body was returned to Lawrence, where he was interred in Oak Hill Cemetery.

 Haskell had married and had a family.
 Among his descendants was grandson Otis Halbert Holmes, who also became a politician.
-Holmes grew up in Eastern Washington, and served eight terms from there as a US Representative (R-WA).
+Holmes grew up in Eastern Washington, and served eight terms from there as a U.S. representative (R-WA).